Chorus: a Programming Framework for Building Scalable Differential Privacy Mechanisms: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Om Thakkar for his helpful comments.
+The authors would like to thank Om Thakkar and the anonymous reviewers for their helpful comments, and Uber's Privacy Engineering team for collaboration on this project.
 This work was supported by the Center for Long-Term Cybersecurity, and DARPA \& SPAWAR under contract N66001-15-C-4066.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes not withstanding any copyright notation thereon.
-The views, opinions, and/or findings expressed are those of the author(s) and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.
+The views, opinions, and/or findings expressed are those of the author(s) and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government. \fi